Nov11/Nov11.github.io/_drafts/2018-01-01-justlistsometasks.md

 * lsm tree implementation
 * given a deep understanding of lettuce (especially how it uses Netty)
 * implement kv/basic data structures of redis in any other language
+* finish reading redis source code once for all(maybe not again for a long time)
+* read rocksdb
+* finish cpp version of boltdb

 get a decent job and no more horrible job interviews.